Last Updated on March 11, 2021 by Julia Wilson

 - Dehydration (vomiting or lack of milk can all lead to dehydration).

 - Neonatal isoerythrolysis (blood type incompatibility).
-A life-threatening condition caused when kittens who have type A blood nurse from their mother who has type B blood during the first 24 hours of life which causes the destruction of red blood cells (hemolytic anemia).
+A life-threatening condition caused when kittens who have type A blood nurse from their mother who has type B blood during the first 24 hours of life which destroys red blood cells (hemolytic anemia).

 - Large litters with not enough nipples for the number of kittens.